 A first!
-Rich, decadent, & delicious vanilla layer cake that is 100% grain-free and vegan.
+Rich, decadent, delicious vegan & grain-free vanilla layer cake that is easy and delicious.
 Let them eat cake!

 January is my birthday month, so I got the cuckoo notion that I should attempt the creation of a vanilla layer cake that is both vegan and grain-free.